 - The Workers Compensation Board of Alberta has information specific to COVID-19 and employers as well as information specific for workers on their website.

 - The COVID-19 Economic Response Plan web page outlines the Government of Canada's plans and programs to support businesses, individuals and sectors during the COVID-19 pandemic.

 - The Business Resilience Hotline (supported by the Federal Government and operated by the Canadian Chamber of Commerce) will help entrepreneurs and small business owners in need of financial planning advice.
 Call 1-866-989-1080 (toll-free) seven days a week, from 8 a.m. to 8 p.m.
 (ET).

 - The Canada Emergency Business Account (CEBA) provides interest free loans of up to $60,000 to small businesses and not-for-profits to help cover their operating costs during a period where their revenues have been temporarily reduced.

 - The Canada Emergency Wage Subsidy (CEWS) supports employers whose business has been affected by the pandemic.
-Employers may be eligible for a subsidy of 75% of employee wages for up to 12 weeks.
+Employers may be eligible for a subsidy of 75 per cent of employee wages for up to 12 weeks.
 Calculate your subsidy amount here with the Wage Subsidy Calculator.